 Fig. 1.
-Analyses of the function and dynamic structural rearrangements of the KCNQ1/KCNE1 K $^+$ channel cpmplex by simultaneous recordings of electrophysiology and optophysiology under voltage clamp condition using Xenopus oocyte expression systems.
-(Nakajo and Kubo, Nature Commun (2014))
+Analyses of the function and dynamic structural rearrangements of the KCNQ1/ KCNE1 K+ channel complex by simultaneous recordings of electro-physiology and opto-physiology under voltage clamp using Xenopus oocyte expression systems.
+(Nakajo and Kubo, Nature Commun

+TATEYAMA, Michihiro

+Associate Professor Physiology

+SHIMOMURA, Takushi

+Assistant Professor Molecular Physiology Biophysics

+CHEN, I-Shan Project Assistant Professor Pharmacology Physiology

+Division of Neurobiology and Bioinformatics

-KUBO, Yoshihiro Professors Biophysics Neurobiology TATEYAMA, Michihiro Associate Professor Pharmacology Physiology SHIMOMURA, Takushi Assistant Professor Molecular Physiology Biophysics CHEN, I-Shan Project Assistant Professor Molecular Physiology Biophysics IKENAKA, Kazuhiro Professor Molecular Neurobiology OHNO, Nobuhiro Project Associate Professor Histology Cell Biology Celluar and Molecular Neuroscience SHIMIZU, Takeshi Assistant Professor Molecular Developmental Biology YOSHIMURA, Takeshi Assistant Professor Neuroscience Molecular Biology Development and function of glial cells, and glial diseases.
+IKENAKA, Kazuhiro Professor Molecular Neurobiology

+OHNO, Nobuhiro Project Associate Professor Histology Cell Biology Celluar and Molecular Neuroscience

+SHIMIZU, Takeshi Assistant Professor Molecular Developmental Biology Development and function of glial cells, and glial diseases.

 We have been clarifying the roles of glial cells in the expression of brain function, and thereby the significance of glial cells is now recognized widely.
 At present we are trying to prove that glial cells are forming giant net work, which we termed glial assembly, through which glial cells are actively regulating brain function.
-Below is the list of on-going projects. - 1) Analysis of brain morphology and behavioral changes in astrocytic function-modified mice. - 2) Clarifying the principle of axon selection for myelin formation by oligodendrocytes. - 3) Mechano-modulation of oligodendrocyte during development. - 4) Roles of cystatin F and cathepsin C in the formation of chronic demyelinated lesion. - 5) Roles of proteoglycans during oligodendrocyte development.
+Below is the list of on-going projects.

+- 1) Clarifying the principle of axon selection for myelin formation by oligodendrocytes. - 2) Mechano modulation of oligodendrocyte during development. - 3) Roles of cystatin F and cathepsin C in the formation of chronic demyelinated lesion. - 4) Investigating mechanisms which regulate alterations of organelle dynamics in myelin diseases, and trying to understand their influences on the pathophysiology of myelin diseases. - 5) Collaborations using serial block-face scanning electron microscopy, and to develop new technologies facilitating their applications in various fields.

 Function of glycans on glycoproteins expressed in the nervous system.

 Significance of glycans harbored on glycoproteins has been recognized for a long time, however, their actual function has not been elucidated, because of the delay in the development of glycan analytical methods.
 We have finely tuned the classical N-glycan analytical method and developed a highly sensitive method, and clarified the function of N-glycans.
-There are three projects going on in our laboratory. - 1) Exploring the function of a novel N-glycan whose expression level increases during brain development. - 2) Clarifying the function of sulfate group on N-glycans harbored on P0 protein of peripheral nervous system. - 3) Application of N-glycan profiling to the diagnosis of neuropsychiatric diseases.
-Lee HU et al (2013) Increased astrocytic ATP release results in enhanced excitability of the hippocampus.
-Glia, 60:210-24 Ma J et al (2011) Microglial cystatin F expression is a sensitive indicator for ongoing demyelination with concurrent remyelination.
+There are three projects going on in our laboratory.

+- 1) Exploring the function of a novel N-glycan whose expression level increases during brain development. - 2) Application of N-glycan profiling to the diagnosis of neuropsychiatric diseases. - Lee HU et al (2013) Increased astrocytic ATP release results in enhanced excitability of the hippocampus.
+Glia, 60:210-24 - Ma J et al (2011) Microglial cystatin F expression is a sensitive indicator for ongoing demyelination with concurrent remyelination.
 J Neurosci Res 89:639-49 Yoshimura T et al (2012) Detection of N-glycans on small amounts of glycoproteins in tissue samples and SDS-polyacrylamide gels.
-Analytical Biochem, 423:253-60
+Analytical Biochem, - 423:253-60

+Division of Membrane Physiology